owietrich/css-flow/README.md

 ## flows and boxes

-To finish this article, I just wanted to illustrate the type of boxes in a single example.
+To finish this article, I just wanted to illustrate the type of boxes in a single example and how straightforward it is to create complex layouts:

 ![mix](/assets/mix.png)